yaksh9737/E-Learning-App/README.md

 # Elearning-Platform-Using-MERN
-Software Engineering Course Project
+E - Learning Course Project

 ## Description

-This is an Elearning Platform built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+This is an E-learning Platform built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 It provides a comprehensive solution for delivering online courses, managing users, and facilitating communication between instructors and students.

 ## Features